lufelipe12/devstore-frontend/README.md

 # Description

 This repository was made for devnology fullstack test.
 Here's a front-end for user registration, login and shopping.
+Website produced with the concept of mobile first.

 ## Technologies